 To be effective, system administrators need to know more about programming, automation and cloud computing.
 Sysadmins aren’t simply rebooting servers and decommissioning old equipment — they maintain the reliability and uptime for all of your software and hardware.

 So, let’s cover the more modern skills and technologies that system administrators should be familiar with.

 Configuration management and automation

-Being comfortable with configuration automation tools like Puppet, Chef, Ansible and Jenkins is paramount to SysAdmin success.
+Get comfortable with the CMDB, for starters.
+Then, you can move into configuration automation tools like Puppet, Chef, Ansible and Jenkins is paramount to SysAdmin success.
 These tools allow system administrators to automate a number of tasks and configurations along the release lifecycle – leading to fewer errors and faster deployments.